yniverz/sysmon-server/README.md

 # sysmon‑server

 A lightweight **dashboard server** that visualizes real-time system metrics from multiple machines running the [sysmon-agent](https://github.com/yniverz/sysmon-agent).
-The frontend uses a modern, responsive Vue-based UI for navigating providers, sites, and system groups, while the backend receives data via WebSocket and persists it for live status tracking.
+The frontend uses a modern, responsive Vue-based UI for navigating providers, sites, and system groups, while the backend receives data via WebSocket and serves a live dashboard.

 ---